 Character: Mercurial and fascinating.

 Recommended brands: Fort St. Antoine (aging facility), Marcel Petite (the affineur at Fort St. Antoine, so essentially the same thing).
 Perhaps the best Comté is Essex Street Comté, an American importer working with Fort St. Antoine.

 Comté's production cycle and history have much in common with Gruyère.
-Produced in the Jura Massif region of Eastern France, Comté is both an AOC and AOP regulated cheese resulting for a careful partnership between 3,000 family farms, roughly 170 fruitieres (village dairies), and a few select affineurs.
+Produced in the Jura Massif region of Eastern France, Comté is both an AOC and AOP regulated cheese resulting from a careful partnership between 3,000 family farms, roughly 170 fruitieres (village dairies), and a few select affineurs.
 The breeds of cow whose exclusively raw milk may be used to make it are limited to Montbéliarde and French Simmental.
 They're fed a strict grass diet and silage feed is not allowed.

 Younger wheels are mild to the point of timidity (worse if you're talking brown label young wheels), with pleasant but forgettable notes of butter and caramel.
 In France their intended use is for cooking, but in the States the price point on Comté turns even young cheeses into "special occasion" items put on cheese plates.